Languages, Translations, i18n, l10n

 Like WordPress, BuddyPress has the built in capability to be used in any language.

-Each BuddyPress version is coming up with a POT file which contains all the strings who can be translated.
+Each BuddyPress version includes a POT file which contains all the strings who can be translated.
 See /bp-languages/buddypress.pot

 Important: The POT file is not the translation.
-You have to get it from somewhere or to make it yourself.
+You have to download your language file or make it yourself.